-Fig. 1.
-Based on the attack model, thread A and B both run on the same core, and introduce and probe stall hazards.

-which causes latency.
+In this work, we focus on a critical false dependency mentioned as 4K Aliasing where data that is multiples of 4K apart in the address space is seen as dependent.
+4K Aliasing happens due to virtual addressing of L1 cache, where data is accessed using virtual addresses, but tagged and stored using physical addresses.
+Multiple virtual addresses can refer to the same data with the same physical address and the determination of dependency for concurrent memory accesses, requires virtual address translation.
+Physical and virtual address share the last 12 bits, and any data accesses whose addresses differ in the last 12 bits (i.e. the distance is not 4k) cannot have a dependency.
+For the fairly rare remaining cases, address translation needs to be done before resolving the dependency, which causes latency.
 Note that the granularity of the potential dependency, i.e. whether two addresses are considered "same", depends also on the microarchitecture, as dependencies can occur at the word or cache line granularity (i.e. ignoring the last 2 or last 6 bits of the address, respectively).
-These rare false dependencies due to 4K aliasing can be exploited to attack memory, since the attacker can deliberately process falsely dependent data by matching the last 12 bits of his own address with a security critical data inside a victim process.
+These rare false dependencies due to 4K Aliasing can be exploited to attack memory, since the attacker can deliberately process falsely dependent data by matching the last 12 bits of his own address with a security critical data inside a victim process.

-4K Aliasing has been mentioned in various places as an optimization problem existing on all major Intel processors [5, 29].
-We verify the results of Yarom et al. [59], the only security related work regarding false dependencies, which exploited write-after-read dependencies.
+4K Aliasing has been mentioned in various places as an optimization problem existing on all major Intel processors [5,39].
+We verify the results of Yarom et al. [77], the only security related work regarding false dependencies, which exploited write-after-read dependencies.
 The resulting timing leakage by write stall after read is not sufficient to be used in any cryptographic attack.
 MemJam exploits a different channel due to the false dependency of read-after-write, which causes a higher latency and is thus simply observable.
-Intel Optimization Manual highlights the read-after-write performance overhead in various sections [29].
-As described in Sect.
-11.8, this hazard occurs when a memory write is closely followed by a read, and it causes the read to be reissued with a potential 5 cycles penalty.
-In Sect.
-B.1.4 on memory bounds, write operations are treated under the store bound category.
-In contrast to load bounds, Top-down Microarchitecture Analysis Method (TMAM) reports store bounds as fraction of cycles with low execution port utilization and small performance impact.
+Intel Optimization Manual highlights the read-after-write performance overhead in various sections [39].
+As described in Section 11.8, this hazard occurs when a memory write is closely followed by a read, and it causes the read to be reissued with a potential 5 cycles penalty.1 In Section B.1.4 on memory bounds, write operations are treated under the store bound category.
+In contrast to load bounds, Top-down Microarchitecture Analysis Method (TMAM)2 reports store bounds as fraction of cycles with low execution port utilization and small performance impact.
 These descriptions in various sections highlight that read-after-write stall is considered more critical than write-after-read stall.